-During your bow string inspection here are some warning signs to watch for that will let you know when it’s time to get those bow strings and cables replaced.
+It's a good idea to inspect your bowstrings when you get your bow out for the season, whether that be hunting or target shooting.
+Here are some warning signs to watch for that will let you know when it’s time to get those bow strings and cables replaced.
+This applies to:

-If you notice that your peep sight has started to twist when drawing your bow back then your bow string has more than likely stretched.
-When the bow string stretched it has thrown off the twist rate of the bow string and is causing the rotation.
-Many times the servings on the bow string or cable will start to separate as a result of stretch.
-As they stretch the serving slides at the same time causing the gaps.
+If you notice that your peep sight has started to twist when drawing your bow back, then your bow string has more than likely stretched.
+When the bow string stretched, it threw off the twist rate of the bow string and is causing the rotation.
+Many times, the servings on the bow string or cable will start to separate as a result of stretch.
+As they stretch, the serving slides at the same time causing the gaps.